December 15, 2021

 Dr. Aldo Guerra is a board-certified plastic surgeon with over 15 years of experience.
 He can introduce you to suitable implant options.
 You may call us at (480) 568-2523 to make an appointment with Guerra Plastic Surgery Center.

-Servicing the Phoenix metro area, including Phoenix, Scottsdale, Paradise Valley, Mesa, Tempe, Gilbert, Chandler, Glendale, Anthem, Cave Creek, Peoria, Buckeye, Avondale and surrounding areas.
+Servicing the Phoenix metro area, including Phoenix, Scottsdale, Paradise Valley, Mesa, Tempe, Gilbert, Chandler, Glendale, Anthem, Cave Creek, Peoria, Buckeye, Avondale, and surrounding communities.

-* All appointments require a credit card to schedule or keep on file.
+* All appointments require a credit card on file.

-We require a $25 scheduling fee for all non-surgical procedures.
-Two (2) business day notice is required if you need to cancel or reschedule your appointment to avoid any fees.
+A $25 non-refundable appointment fee is required for all non-surgical procedures.
+Two (2) business days’ notice is required to cancel or reschedule to avoid this fee.

 We do not accept insurance.